Henry Ruggs: Personal life

 Ruggs credits his friend Roderic Scott with encouraging him to play football in high school.
 Scott died in a car crash at 17 years of age, and Ruggs would honor him with a three-fingered salute after every touchdown because Scott wore number 3 on the basketball court.
 Ruggs' brother Kevontae played college football for Ole Miss in 2018 before transferring to East Mississippi Community College in 2019.

 In April 2020, Ruggs partnered with Three Square, a southern Nevada food bank, to donate meals to those in need because of the COVID-19 pandemic.

-On May 7, 2020, Ruggs' daughter was born to his long-term girlfriend Rudy Washington.
+On May 7, 2020, Ruggs' daughter was born to his long-term girlfriend Kiara Kilgo-Washington, nicknamed Rudy.

+In December 2025, it was reported that Ruggs completed his bachelor's degree from the University of Alabama with a 4.0 GPA.
+Ruggs was named on the President's List his final semester.

 2021 fatal car crash

-A mugshot of Ruggs in 2021, following his arrest for felony due to driving under the influence.
+A mugshot of Ruggs in 2021, following his arrest for felony driving under the influence (DUI).
+He is wearing a neck brace.

 On November 2, 2021, Ruggs rear-ended another car at high speed in Spring Valley, outside of Las Vegas.
-Twenty-three year old Tina Tintor and her golden retriever Max were burned to death in the fatal collision, according to Las Vegas Metropolitan Police and county prosecutors.
+23-year-old Tina Tintor and her golden retriever, Max, were burned to death in the fatal collision, according to Las Vegas Metropolitan Police and county prosecutors.
 Ruggs was charged with driving under the influence resulting in death and reckless driving.

 Hours before the incident, Ruggs and his girlfriend, Kiara Kilgo-Washington, were seen drinking at a Topgolf location on the Las Vegas Strip in Paradise.
 They left after midnight in his Chevrolet Corvette.
-Police produced digital evidence shortly thereafter showing that, at approximately 3:39 a.m., driving 156 mph, Ruggs slammed into the Toyota RAV4 driven by Tintor.
+Police produced digital evidence shortly thereafter showing that, at approximately 3:39 a.m., driving at 156 mph, Ruggs slammed into the Toyota RAV4 driven by Tintor.
 The Clark County Coroner determined that Tintor and her dog burned to death as her vehicle was engulfed in flames following the collision.

 Ruggs and Kilgo-Washington were transported to the University Medical Center of Southern Nevada (UMCSN) with non-life-threatening injuries.